Xander Schauffele: Early life

-Two of Schauffele's great-grandfathers played soccer at the European premier level.
-Johann Hoffmann played for the Austria national football team and won multiple Austrian (SK Rapid Wien), Bohemian (DSV Saaz), and French (FC Sochaux; Racing Strasbourg) national titles.
-After playing football for VfB Stuttgart, Richard Schauffele excelled in track and field, garnering over 40 titles in discus, javelin and shot put for 2 clubs, the Stuttgarter Kickers and the Cannstatter Ruder-Club.
+Two of Schauffele's great-grandfathers played soccer in Europe.
+Johann Hoffmann played for the Austria national football team and won multiple Austrian, Bohemian, and French national titles.
+After playing football for VfB Stuttgart, Richard Schauffele excelled in track and field, garnering over 40 titles in discus, javelin and shot put.
+Xander himself played soccer in his youth before focusing on golf, after his soccer coach refused to reposition him from a defensive midfielder to offensive midfielder.